appdotnet/api-spec/resources/README.md

 # Resources
-The App.net Stream API is a REST-style API.
+The App.net Stream API is a JSON API.

 Guiding principles are: